gaetbout/starknet-s-place/README.md

 This means that we'll be able to encode 31 numbers with a leftover of 3 bits that won't be useable.

 To demonstrate this is working I tried to make a simple proof of concept based on the [reddit game: r/place](https://www.reddit.com/r/place/).
-You can find it [here](https://odd-art-7900.on.fleek.co/), it has been deployed on IPFS through fleek.
+You can find it [here on testnet](https://odd-art-7900.on.fleek.co/), it has been deployed on IPFS through fleek.
 Since I'm no front-end developer I tried my best, but there are few stuff that could be enhanced or reworked (if you want to get involved, don't hesitate to open a PR, or ping me and I'll open some issues).
 It follow the same simple rule which is that a user can put a pixel every 5 minutes.
 For memory reason, I had to limit the colors to be encoded to 4 bits (which provides 16 colors).
 Therefore it allows to encode: